IBM Websphere 4.0 for Linux Review

 Although the program was relatively easy to use and install I just can't recommend anything that was recycled from the MS Windows Platform using wine.
 If a version was compiled for Linux, cost under $70USD, and ran as well as this one did I'd probably go for it.
 IBM has version 5 out for Windows and it would do them good to have a native Linux version.
 Although I didn't find any bugs I'm sure that there are a few since it needs wine to run.
 If it cost only $35USD I'd probably purchase it.
 I personally didn't like seeing the infamous C:\ when I went to either open or save my website.

-- Ability to run easily develop and publish web site under Linux
+- Ability to run easily develop and publish web sites under Linux

 - Recycled Windows product.
 May have problems due to Wine